 The main sewer line

 As such, previous owners of the home might not know about the issue and wouldn’t bother getting it checked.
-In case you don’t inspect this and buy the house, the cost of replacement or repair will come entirely on you.
-Such clogs are major issues and might need days to repair, taking away from other things you’ll need to do in your new home.
+If you don’t inspect and buy the house, the cost of replacement or repair will fall on you.
+Such clogs are major issues.
+They might need days to repair, taking away from other things you’ll need to do in your new home.

-Getting a plumbing inspection by a professional will ensure that your main sewer line is investigated properly and that each element is functioning well, and that you don’t have to bear any repair costs in the future.
+Getting a plumbing inspection by a professional will ensure your main sewer line is investigated properly.
+It will also help you know if each element is functioning, and if you have to bear any repairs in the future.

 Also do check that each drain in this new house is drained before passing it off to you.
-If they aren’t taken care of, it could affect the main sewer drain and your plumbing system at large, causing costly problems in the future.
-In such situations, your plumber might need to create holes in the walls and you’ll need to spend money to patch it back up.
+Left unchecked, it could affect the main sewer drain and your plumbing system at large, causing future problems.
+In such situations, your plumber might create holes in the walls and you’ll need to spend money to patch it back up.

 Pipe leaks can cause havoc in your home.
 You’d have to keep cleaning water from floors, and it could also mean bigger plumbing problems within your whole system.
 Leaks can breed mildew, mold and more, leading to serious health concerns and bacterial growth.
 They could also result in water corrosion and damaged pipes, shooting your replacement costs up.

-In older houses, one thing to watch out for are lead pipes that could be harmful and contaminate water, especially for children.
-If you do an inspection, you need to make sure that there aren’t any lead pipes around and that you don’t have to pay extra to get them replaced.
+In older houses, one thing to watch out for are lead pipes.
+These could be harmful and contaminate water, especially for children.
+If you do an inspection, you need to make sure that there aren’t any lead pipes around.

 Do you like long, hot showers?
 Then you need to triple check your water heater.
-In case it’s old or made of a metal that isn’t used in today’s age, you may need to replace the entire thing, and this is extremely costly.
+In case it’s old or made of a metal, you may need to replace the entire thing.
 Getting an inspection done will make sure that the heater is in proper working order.
 You don’t want to be stuck with a malfunctioning water heater for even a few days at home.
-Once this is checked and if the repairs are minor, you could still consider getting a plumber to do the repair jobs.
+Once this is checked and if the repairs are minor, you could still get a plumber to do the repair.

 Issues with the toilet are serious and can be very costly to repair.
-Leaks at your toilet’s base could indicate major problems, and sometimes the toilet isn’t firm on the floor and flaky, causing these leaks.
+Leaks at your toilet’s base could indicate major problems.
+Sometimes the toilet isn’t firm on the floor and flaky, causing these leaks.
 Not only do toilet leaks smell absolutely putrid, but they can also damage the floors.
-Repairing this is not only expensive, but also put off by so many floor owners who cover it up with a rug, resulting in the onset of bacteria.
+Repairing this is not only expensive.
+Many floor owners cover it up with a rug, resulting in the onset of bacteria.

 Run the taps in your new potential home especially from your sinks and showers.
-In case it comes out in an odd color or smells weird, this is a sign that the home’s plumbing has issues that you need to take care of.
-Some of these problems could be mild such as short-term water discoloration, however, if the issues are far more widespread, the pipes might need entire replacements.
+In case it comes out in an odd color or smells weird, this is a sign that the home’s plumbing has issues.
+Some of these problems could be mild such as short-term water discoloration.
+However, if the issues are far more widespread, the pipes might need entire replacements.
 The professional inspecting your pipes, who is most likely a plumber too, can pinpoint the exact cause.

 If you like showers with high water pressure, then you will hate staying in a house with lower water pressure.
 Low water pressure is indicative of problems in your drainage and pipe system.
 Check that the water pressure is high so that you don’t have to fix this issue later.
 Those inspecting your home can find the originating source of the low water pressure fairly quickly.

 Checking your sink’s foundation is ultra-important to prevent rotting.
 The older your sink, the more chance of it crumbling or dropping.
 The moment you catch this early, you can employ a plumber for minor repairs.
 However, if it’s not taken care of, the problem can be enormous and very costly, even leading to replacement.
-Therefore, if you get it inspected and someone says that the sink needs to be replaced, think twice if you want to spend a bomb.
+Therefore, if you get it inspected and the sink needs to be replaced, think twice.
 Also, if you’re going for an antique feeling, check the pipe conditions before you do.

 Now you know why you require a plumbing inspection.

 All that remains is getting this done.
 Don’t invest in a house with fault plumbing because the costs will mount up in the long run.
-If you truly adore your potential house and are willing to spend on repairs, then go ahead and purchase the house.
+If you truly adore your potential house and are willing to spend on repairs, then go ahead.
 An inspection is still important because you’ll know what you’re getting yourself into.
 With an inspection, you can get a true valuation of the home and get a better buying rate as well.

-Once you do purchase the house, make sure to get into an annual maintenance contract with Octopus experts, who will make sure that your plumbing is in top form.
+Once you purchase the house, get an annual maintenance contract with Octopus experts, who will make sure that your plumbing is in top form.
 Call our toll-free number 800 3993.